 The exsanguinating digit tourniquet

-Makes it safe and easy to achieve hemostasis on digits
+The world’s #1 selling digital tourniquet makes it safe and easy to achieve hemostasis on fingers and toes.

 - Simple and Easy to Use